puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/scheduling-eviction/dynamic-resource-allocation.md

 {{< /note >}}

-It is better to avoid bypassing the scheduler because a Pod that is assigned to a node blocks normal resources (RAM, CPU) that then cannot be used for other Pods while the Pod is stuck.
-To make a Pod run on a specific node while still going through the normal scheduling flow, create the Pod with a node selector that exactly matches the desired node:
+It is better to avoid bypassing the scheduler because a Pod that is assigned to a node blocks resources (RAM, CPU) that then cannot be used for other Pods while the Pod is stuck.
+To make a Pod run on a specific node while still going through the scheduling flow, create the Pod with a node selector that exactly matches the desired node:

 ```yaml